 CISC — Complex Instruction Set Computer

-• Memory-to-memory operations allowed — instructions can directly use memory operands without separate loads.
+- Memory-to-memory operations allowed: instructions can use memory operands directly without separate loads.

-• Rich addressing modes — auto-increment, scaled-indexed, segment+offset, etc.
+- Rich addressing modes: auto-increment, scaled-indexed, segment+offset, etc.

 Examples: x86, x86-64 (descended from CISC but internally translated to RISC-like micro-ops).
 VAX (canonical CISC, now historical).